NEPAL PORTABLE HANDWASHING 2020 CHALLENGE

-The PPF has called for proposals to design a portable handwashing unit that will improve hand hygiene in community and outreach programs in Nepal, and registrations for the Challenge are now closed.
+The PPF is very happy to declare Taylor Springthorpe from New South Wales as the winner of the Nepal Portable Handwashing 2020 Challenge, to design a portable handwashing unit that will improve hand hygiene in community and outreach programs in Nepal.

 In these COVID-19 times handwashing is a key factor in preventing the spread of Coronavirus and other microbes.
 Many countries including Nepal have developed community handwashing units to overcome a lack of suitable sanitation facilities.

-A great need has been identified for a compact, durable, portable handwashing unit that
+A great need was identified for a compact, durable, portable handwashing unit that

 - is easily assembled and disassembled

 - can be readily packaged and transported without suffering damage on very rough dirt roads

 - dispenses water safely and conservatively